Descubre un mundo infinito de historias

 Biografías

-The 1990s was a decade of extreme change.
-Seismic shifts in culture, politics, and technology radically altered the way Americans did business, expressed themselves, and thought about their role in the world.
-At the center of it all was Bill Clinton, the talented, charismatic, and flawed Baby Boomer president and his controversial, polarizing, but increasingly popular wife Hillary.
+The 1990s saw seismic shifts in culture, politics, and technology that radically altered the way Americans did business, expressed themselves, and thought about their role in the world.
+At the center of it all was Bill Clinton, the charismatic yet flawed Baby Boomer president and his polarizing yet popular wife Hillary.

-In this unique analysis, historian Gil Troy examines Clinton's presidency alongside the cultural changes that dominated the decade.
-By taking the '90s year-by-year, Troy shows how the culture of the day shaped the Clintons even as the Clintons shaped it.
-In so doing, he offers answers to two of the enduring questions about Clinton's legacy: how did such a talented politician leave Americans thinking he accomplished so little when he actually accomplished so much?
-And, to what extent was Clinton responsible for the catastrophes of the decade that followed his departure from office, specifically 9/11 and the collapse of the housing market?
+Through an enlightening year-by-year analysis, historian Gil Troy considers Clinton’s presidency alongside the cultural changes that dominated the decade.
+In so doing, he answers two enduring questions about Clinton’s legacy: how did a president who accomplished so much leave Americans thinking he accomplished so little?
+And, to what extent was Clinton responsible for the catastrophes that followed his departure from office, specifically 9/11 and the collapse of the housing market?

 © 2024 Thomas Dunne Books (eBook): 9781466868731